spacetelescope/drizzlepac/doc/source/multivisit.rst

 ==========
 Generating MVM products relies entirely on the definition of the WCS of each input image in order to define where each exposure will land in the output mosaic.
-Errors in an input exposure's WCS will lead to misalignment of overlapping images resulting in smeared sources or even multiple images of the overlapping sources in the output mosaic.
+Errors in an input exposure's WCS will lead to misalignment of overlapping exposures resulting in smeared sources or even multiple images of the overlapping sources in the output mosaic.
 Errors in the WCS primarily stem from images being aligned to different astrometric catalogs.
 For example, one exposure may be aligned successfully to the GAIADR2 catalog, yet another overlapping exposure can only be aligned to the 2MASS catalog due to the lack of GAIA sources in the offset exposure.